logzio/logz-docs/_source/user-guide/insights/markers.md

 ![Marker close-up](https://dytvr9ot2sszz.cloudfront.net/logz-docs/insights/insights--marker-close-up.png)

-Click a marker in the insights chart to view it in Kibana.
+Click a marker in the insights chart to view it in OpenSearch Dashboards.